sm-cse/callout-itembox/README.md

 # callout-itembox - colored callout item/numbered boxes for LaTeX (document/Beamer)

-A small LaTeX package for **colored callout item/numbered boxes** with a tinted background, a colored side bar, and a circular or numbered marker.
+A small LaTeX package for **colored callout item/numbered boxes** with a tinted background, a colored side bar with circular/numbered marker.
 Each box can show a bold colored heading plus body text, or body text only.

 **Quick Usage:** drop `callout-itembox.sty` next to your `.tex` file.